 However, there are times when even these chainsaws cannot stand up to the punishment they are being put through.
 Therefore, chainsaws of this type are usually heavy duty pieces of equipment and they typically require a little more routine maintenance in between uses in order to keep them in good condition.

-If you plan on cutting a lot of metal, don’t make the mistake of thinking that you can do it with a regular chainsaw that has a standard blade.
-All you will eventually do is wear out the blade and probably wear out the chainsaw in the process.
-If you do plan on cutting through metal on a routine basis, take the time to purchase the right equipment and ensure that you have everything you need before you begin.
-It will make the entire process much easier, not to mention allowing it to go more smoothly.
-In the end, you will be glad that you took the extra time and effort to ensure that you could get the job done efficiently before you actually start cutting.
+If you plan on cutting a lot of metal, don’t think that you can do it with a regular chainsaw.
+All you’ll eventually do is wear out the blade and probably the chainsaw too.
+You may also endanger yourself in the process.
+If you do plan on cutting through metal on a routine basis, take the time to purchase the right equipment.
+(Also make sure you’re using it properly, ensuring that you know the answer to questions like “How tight should a chainsaw chain be?” and “Can chainsaws get wet?”)
+An industrial chainsaw may be expensive but it will make the entire process much easier and safer.
+In the end, you’ll be glad you took the extra time and effort to get the job done right.